Configuration Parameters

 {path to file | Lua function}

-Script for processing connections in Lua or path to the file containing the script (see the Processing connections in Lua section).
+Script for processing connections in Lua or a path to the file storing this script (see the Processing connections in Lua section).

 Default value: